anmartinezs/pyseg_system/README.md

 This GitHub repository have two branches (git checkout <feature_branch>):
 * **master**: (default) a permanent branch which always reflects the release history.
 * **nightly**: the latest develpments and corrections.
+* **python3**: temporary branch with the code modifications to migrate pyseg from Python 2.7 to 3.8, after a suscessfull validation it will be closed and master will be updated for Python 3.

 ### CONTENTS